How to Register for ILOE Insurance UAE in 2025: A Step-by-Step Guide

-ILOE insurance is a mandatory scheme for most UAE employees that provides up to 60% of your basic salary for three months if you lose your job involuntarily.
-This financial safety net, known formally as the , was introduced in 2023 to offer critical support during unexpected career changes Involuntary Loss of Employment insurance scheme
+ILOE insurance is a mandatory scheme for most UAE employees, it can provide up to 60% of your basic salary for three months if you lose your job involuntarily.
+This financial safety net, known formally as the Involuntary Loss of Employment insurance scheme, was introduced in 2023 to offer critical support during unexpected career changes.

-If you're working in the UAE's private sector or free zones, you must register for this scheme.
+If you're working in the UAE's private sector or federal government orfree zones, you must register for this scheme.
 Premiums start at just AED 5 monthly for those earning AED 16,000 or less.
 Failing to register by the deadline results in a AED 400 fine and makes you ineligible for unemployment benefits if you lose your job.

 To qualify for ILOE benefits, you must have worked at least six months in your current position and paid premiums for 12 consecutive months.
 This makes timely registration crucial for your financial security.